 |Symptoms||Cannot open files stored on your computer, previously functional files now have a different extension (for example, my.docx.locked).
 A ransom demand message is displayed on your desktop.
 Cyber criminals demand payment of a ransom (usually in bitcoins) to unlock your files.|

 |Distribution methods||Infected email attachments (macros), torrent websites, malicious ads.|

 |Damage||All files are encrypted and cannot be opened without paying a ransom.
 Additional password-stealing trojans and malware infections can be installed together with a ransomware infection.|

-It is advised not to open suspicious and irrelevant emails, especially ones received form unknown addresses.
-Any attachments (or links) found in this mail must never be opened, as these files are the origin of a potential infection.
+Do not open suspicious or irrelevant emails, especially those received form unknown addresses.
+Any attachments (or links) found in this mail must never be opened, since these files are the origin of a potential infection.
 Only official and verified download channels should be used.
-Program activation and updating should be done with tools/functions provided by genuine developers; illegal activation ("cracking") tools and third party updaters and considered to be a threat to system health.
-It is strongly recommended to have a reputable anti-virus/anti-spyware suite installed and kept up-to-date.
-Furthermore, such software should be employed to perform regular system scans and to remove detected threats/issues.
-If your computer is already infected with Sun, we recommend running a scan with Spyhunter for Windows to automatically eliminate this ransomware.
+Program activation and updating should be done with tools/functions provided by genuine developers.
+Illegal activation ("cracking") tools and third party updaters are a threat to system health.
+Have a reputable anti-virus/anti-spyware suite installed and kept up-to-date.
+Furthermore, this software should be employed to perform regular system scans and to remove detected threats/issues.
+If your computer is already infected with Sun, we recommend running a scan with Malwarebytes for Windows to automatically eliminate this ransomware.

-Text presented in Sun ransomware's HTML file ("DECRYPT_INFORMATION.html"):
+Text presented in Sun ransomware HTML file ("DECRYPT_INFORMATION.html"):

 We got your documents and files encrypted and you cannot access them.
 To make sure we're not bluffing just check out your files and see they all are .sun-formatted.
 Want to recover them?
 Just do what we instruct you to.
 If you fail to follow our recommendations, you will never see your files again.